CHAPTER 1- THE STRANGER

 “Durgaaa o Durgaaaa !”, and then, clinked two steel plates and they flew to the ground .
 At a little distance from the plates were two shiny wet feet , wrinkled with age .
 A woman clad in a white saree, sat on the floor beside an open tap, washing utensils in the cold tap water.
 She was sitting in the courtyard of her humble home amidst the woods, in Nawabganj, Bangladesh.
 Glancing towards the door, she called out her grand daughter’s name again and said,” Durgaaaa ! ki re naibi kokhon, khaibi kokhon ?”* She was calling her for a while now.
 It was late in the afternoon and Durga did not take her bath or eat her lunch yet.
 But, the little girl was busy .
 Yes, very busy.

 Her tiny bare feet kept running and running across the green grass.
 As a child, she took pride in climbing trees, bringing down guavas from the neighbor’s trees by throwing stones at the branches, and then, taking the first bite from the one she first plucks.
 Acquiring her favorite fruit like this, gave her so much joy , the thrill she experienced can never be put into words.
 This was special and the memory of this lived on with her , even when she grew up.
-Besides climbing trees , she had a big list of highly preferred activities like riding swings , trying to catch the best fish from the pond and then, take it home to her grandma, stealthily walking into the kitchen and eating all the pickle her grandma prepared and also the yummy guava jelly she made.
+Besides climbing trees , she had a big list of highly preferred activities like riding swings , trying to catch the best fish from the pond and then, take it home to her grandma, stealthily walking into the kitchen and eating all the pickle her grandma prepared and also the delicious guava jelly she made.
 Sometimes she would make a tasty food, herself (and she thought that was wonderful, as that implied, she is a big girl now).
 Now, about the taste ….. only the goat and sheep could say.
 These goats and sheep, grazed in the fields surrounding her home.
-Durga would mix all the possible ingredients from the kitchen, the only component from outside being grass.
+Durga would mix all the edible ingredients from the kitchen, the only component from outside being grass.
 And the animals seemed to enjoy the entire recipe, licking the bowl clean.
 These were to name a few from her never-ending list of fun activities for the day.

 Hearing her grandma’s voice , Durga waved goodbye to her little gang of friends and left for home.
 She was playing with them outside and was having too much fun but grandma was calling her and she must go.
 She ran indoors and asked her grandma,” Amake dakchile kan ma? “*.

 So let’s meet Neera – Durga’s grandma.
 Durga referred to her as ma.
-She took care of little Durga, after the decease of both her parents .
+She took care of little Durga, after the decease of her parents .
 Her mother, Uma, passed away from heart failure.
 Then, a few years from her mother’s tragic demise, her father, Bhairab, was traveling back home from another city on a bus, which met with an accident on the way, killing quite a few passengers.
 Sadly her father did not survive the accident and with that, her fate brought an end to her share of parents’ love, care and cuddles.
 But, then God was kind to send her an angel- her maternal grandma, Neera.
 She took care of her and loved her as her parents would have, if they were alive.
 Her grandma now, is her world.

 “Dakbo na?
 Khali khela aar khela .
 Nawa nai, khawa nai , dawa nai .
 Ki doshyi maiya re baba.
 Ekta katha shone na.
 Jaa giya chaanta shaira fal”, she scolded Durga for being so engrossed in play, that she forgot her daily activities .
 Durga ran to the bathroom and splish ! splash !
 She started sprinkling and splashing water from the bucket all over.
 Neera yelled again to remind her not to waste water.
 Durga grinned mischievously but, finally calmed down for the day and took a refreshing bath, like an obedient little girl.